NY Bill Targets Squatters Amid Troubling Incidents Involving Homeowners

 The proposed legislation comes amid growing outrage over a Queens woman who was arrested after changing the locks on her Flushing residence in an attempt to rid herself of two squatters, according to the outlet.

-In another disturbing case garnering national headlines, a 52-year-old woman was found murdered inside her Manhattan apartment on Thursday, March 14.
-Police said the woman was likely killed after encountering squatters.
+In another disturbing case garnering national headlines, the body of a murdered 52-year-old woman was found stuffed in a duffle bag inside her late mother's Manhattan apartment.
+The NYPD said the woman was likely killed after encountering squatters.

 What Do You Think?